ENG517/Procedure/johnsona/troubleshootwifirouter.md

 ### Alternative Solutions

 Sometimes, the problem isn't with your Synology router at all!
-Before using the other troubleshooting methods, try the following.
+Before using the other troubleshooting methods, consider the following steps.

 1. Try accessing multiple websites on different devices to make sure that the issue isn't just with one specific website.